-The May Plan allocates \$25.9 billion to the Department of Education (DOE) in FY 2015, which is \$1.3 billion (5 percent) more than the budget for FY 2014.24 The FY 2015 budget includes the Mayor's initiatives to expand full-day prekindergarten and after-school programs for middle-school students, which are being funded by an increase in State education aid.
-The proposed budget also includes a number of Cityfunded initiatives, such as expanding arts instruction and the cost of opening district and charter schools.
+The June Plan allocates \$26.1 billion to the Department of Education (DOE) in FY 2015, which reflects the cost of the recent labor agreement with the United Federation of Teachers and the Mayor's initiatives to expand full-day prekindergarten and after-school programs for middle-school students, which are being funded by an increase in State education aid.
+The June Plan also includes funding for other initiatives, such as a pilot program to provide free lunches to approximately 170,000 middle-school students, teacher reimbursement for school supplies and the Urban Advantage Science Education program.